The first time I saw yellow mold in my plant soil, I thought something had died or perhaps an alien had landed there.

-Yellow mold is only dangerous or toxic when ingested or if you have a huge infection happening in your house plants that may release spores into the air.
-However, it is best to remove yellow mold as some people may be allergic to any form of mold, and it is unsightly to see these yellow splotches in your plants.
+Yellow mold is only dangerous or toxic when ingested or if you have a huge infection in your house plants that may release spores into the air.
+However, it is best to remove yellow mold as some people may be allergic to any mold, and it is unsightly to see these yellow splotches in your plants.

 Breaking the Mold

 While yellow mold isn’t toxic and doesn’t always seem to damage plants, I prefer to remove it to be on the safe side.

 Since my home is always filled with pets and people, it is safer not to have an organism that produces spores in my potted plants.